bessagroup/CRATE/README.md

 <sup id="f1"> 1 </sup> Member of CM2S and Bessa research groups, Department of Mechanical Engineering, Faculty of Engineering, University of Porto
 <sup id="f2"> 2 </sup> Leader of Bessa research group, Faculty of Mechanical, Maritime and Materials Engineering, Delft University of Technology
-<sup id="f3"> 3 </sup> Leader CM2S research group, Department of Mechanical Engineering, Faculty of Engineering, University of Porto
+<sup id="f3"> 3 </sup> Leader of CM2S research group, Department of Mechanical Engineering, Faculty of Engineering, University of Porto

 ### Description
 CRATE has been designed with the main purpose of performing accurate and efficient multi-scale analyses of nonlinear heterogeneous materials, a crucial task in the development of new materials with innovative and enhanced properties.
 This goal is achieved through the coupling between **first-order computational homogenization** and a **clustering-based reduced order modeling** approach, allowing the efficient solution of a given microscale equilibrium problem that essentially involves four main steps: